MichalinaIgla/Pokemon-Battles/README.md

 > Pokemon with index 0 won - Exploud!

-`To see how data are modify and how models are made check Igla_Pokemons.ipynb file`
+`NOTE: To see how data are modify, and how models are made check Igla_Pokemons.ipynb file`